The oil and gas industry is a key factor in Mexican energy policy.

 PEMEX is the jewel of the Mexican energy industry.
-To lose it would be a bitter blow for the Mexican establishment.
-In contrast to many Western countries, oil and other natural resources are regarded as state property.
+To lose it would be a loss in economic terms.
+In contrast to many European countries, oil and other natural resources are regarded as state property.

 Also one has to take into account that Mexico will still have enormous oil reserves in the coming years, even if production rates continue to fall.
 This inevitably leads us to conclude that it will be less attractive for American investors to invest in the Mexican oil fields, because they need more and more capital, to be invested in the oil fields that still have an adequate return-on-investment for them.
 Capital must also be invested to maintain the production rate or flow rate of the oil field.

 In the event of privatization of PEMEX by the Mexican state and its release to foreign investors, the United States is expected to be the largest beneficiary.
 But this is the crux of the matter, that Mexico wants to let American investments flow into the Mexican oil sector when it is no longer worth doing so when Mexico won’t be able to operate these oil fields herself.
 Whether this calculation will work we will know in the coming years.

-II.
-MEXICO’S ENERGY POLICY IS DETERMINED BY NAFTA
+2. MEXICO’S ENERGY POLICY IS DETERMINED BY NAFTA

 NAFTA is currently being renegotiated, which could also burden relations between Mexico and the United States.

 It is more than likely that the amendments to the North American Free Trade Agreement will also affect the energy industry and energy trade between Mexico and the United States, and will have an impact on energy exports.
 Mexican oil exports will certainly be affected, in one way or another.
 It is also likely that American oil investors will find it harder to invest in the Mexican oil market.
 Overall, opportunities for American investors to invest in the Mexican energy market will be limited.

-III.
-EXISTING RISK OF TERRITORIAL CLAIMS BETWEEN MEXICO AND THE UNITED STATES
+3. EXISTING RISK OF TERRITORIAL CLAIMS BETWEEN MEXICO AND THE UNITED STATES

 Between Mexico and the United States, there are still ample border disputes in the Gulf of Mexico about who is allowed to tap the energy reserves near the state border.
 Most of Mexico's remaining oil reserves are located in the Gulf of Mexico, a body of water controlled by the United States.
 The fact that there are energy reserves in the Gulf of Mexico is enough to fuel conflicts about who owns the energy reserves, especially those oil fields where affiliation is not clear.

-IV.
-ENERGY COOPERATION BETWEEN THE UNITED STATES AND MEXICO
+4. ENERGY COOPERATION BETWEEN THE UNITED STATES AND MEXICO

 One of the major advantages of privatizing the Mexican government's stake in PEMEX would be its geographical proximity to Houston, Texas, which is a world leader in oil production and processing, including oil refining.